The Farm (franchise)

 The Farm is a reality competition television franchise format created by the Swedish producer Strix.
-Over 100 licenses sold around the world and aired in more than 50 countries, The Farm is one of their most popular formats, including The Bar and Fame Factory.
-Has been constantly on air somewhere in the world since 2021.
+With over 100 licenses sold around the world and aired in more than 50 countries, The Farm is one of their most popular formats, including The Bar and Fame Factory.
+It has been constantly on air somewhere in the world since 2001.
 The format is distributed by Fremantle.

 Format

-The Farm puts a group of 12 to 14 people living together in a farm.
+The Farm puts a group of 12 to 14 people living together on a farm.
 The contestants must work as a normal farmer, raising animals and doing agriculture.
 In regular periods of time, one of the houseguests is evicted, usually in a ceremony called The Duel where they compete in a physical endurance, but in some adaptations of the show, it is the audience that decides, by telephone voting, who must leave The Farm.

 Celebrity format, with participants being well-known public figures, is also common.